-Here at Cupla Coffee we take our coffee seriously.
+Here at Cupla Coffee, we take our coffee seriously.
 One question we often receive is what types of coffee is going to get me the most (or in some cases the least!) caffeine?
-Of course, there are plenty of reasons to drink coffee besides caffeine; the smell, taste, it goes great with fresh baked pastries, but it’s always good to be aware of where on the caffeine spectrum your cup of coffee falls.
+Of course, there are plenty of reasons to drink coffee besides caffeine; the smell, and taste, it goes great with fresh baked pastries, but it’s always good to be aware of where on the caffeine spectrum your cup of coffee falls.
 Who knows, after reading this you might be inclined to change your regular order.

 What contributes to the caffeine content in coffee?
 There are really 3 foundational factors that are going to contribute to the caffeine content in your coffee.

-What types of beans you use.
+What types of beans do you use?

 There are 4 main species of coffee beans:

-Arabica
+- Arabica

-Robusta
+- Robusta

-Excelsa
+- Excelsa

-Liberica
+- Liberica

-With Liberica beans being virtually extinct in their pure form, and Excelsa beans account for 7% of the world’s production, you are almost always going to be drinking either Arabica, Robusta, or a blend of the two.
+With Liberica beans being virtually extinct in their pure form, and Excelsa beans accounting for 7% of the world’s production, you are almost always going to be drinking either Arabica, Robusta, or a blend of the two.

 Arabica beans are the most widely produced type of coffee and what you are normally being served at your average coffee chain.
 Arabica beans are naturally sweeter and lower in caffeine than Robusta, so they make for a smooth, drinkable cup of coffee.